Enerin to pursue heat pump certification for US market

 Trond-Atle spoke about how Enerin’s technology overcomes the key barriers to heat pump adoption in New York City, why we were selected for the prize, and what’s next on our journey to bring sustainable, high-impact heating solutions to the New York market.

 Enerin was selected as one of the final seven companies to qualify for the ETP prize in July 2024.
-The company competed in the category to supply decarbonised hot water and steam solutions for centrally heated tall buildings and skyscrapers in New York State.
-The award was based on the finalists achieving specific milestones with prize money attached.
-Enerin is pleased to announce that:
+The company competed in the category to supply decarbonised hot water and steam solutions for centrally heated tall buildings and skyscrapers in New York State with minimal disruption to residents and infrastructure.

-• We advanced in the ETP competition by securing a Letter of Intent from an official demonstration partner for a potential project in New York.
+We advanced in the ETP competition by securing a Letter of Intent from an official demonstration partner for a potential project in New York.

-• Our engineers successfully designed a prototype heat pump to meet the specifications of the Empire Technology Prize.
+Our engineers successfully designed a prototype heat pump to meet the specifications of the Empire Technology Prize.

-• We have commenced the UL certification process for our HoegTemp high-temperature heat pump in the United States.
+We have commenced the UL certification process for our HoegTemp high-temperature heat pump in the United States.

 With the support of the Royal Norwegian Consulate General in New York and Innovation Norway in New York, Enerin is examining the regulatory frameworks concerning our entry and the establishment of our company in North America.